zuffdaddy/war-in-takistan/tpwcas/readme.txt

 General settings:
 * Startup hint.
 0 = no hint, 1 = hint.
 Default 1.
 * Delay (sec) before suppression functions start.
 Default 1.
 * Debugging.
-Will display coloured balls over any suppressed units.
-Set to 1 for debugging, 0 for no debugging.
-Default 1.
+0 = no debugging, 1 = display coloured balls over any suppressed units, 2 = balls + bDetect logging.
 * Text debug rate (Hz).
 0 = no text debugging.
 10 = text is refeshed 10 times per second (default).
 100 = text is refreshed 100 times/sec - this will look very smooth but will use significant CPU if many units are on a map.

 Bullet settings: